 Performs a Relational greater-than-or-equal-to operation on two inputs on a pixel-by-pixel basis.

-Returns 1 for pixels where the first raster is greater than or equal to the second raster and a value of 0 for pixels where the first raster is not greater than or equal to the second raster.
+Returns a value of 1 for pixels where the first raster is greater than or equal to the second raster and a value of 0 for pixels where the first raster is not greater than or equal to the second raster.

 |Is Null function|